 Industrial & Construction Covers

-Waterproof canvas covers for industrial equipment and construction are designed, fabricated and installed by American Canvas & Awning.
-We offer custom design and quick turnaround for special construction covers, tarps and custom painters’ drop cloths.
+Waterproof canvas covers for industrial equipment and construction are designed by American Awning.
+We offer custom designs for special construction covers, tarps and custom painters’ drop cloths.
 We can advise on fabric selection, installation options, manufacturing considerations and budget.
 When you protect your equipment, you protect your investment.

-Call American Canvas & Awning for practical recommendations based on generations of experience in creating custom protection solutions.
+Call American Awning for practical recommendations based on generations of experience in creating custom protection solutions.

 Historic Emporium Dome, San Francisco